This is a sample itinerary. Work with one of our expert Adventure Specialists to craft the Yellowstone adventure that's perfect for your family.

 Day 6: Grand Tetons / Jackson

-Following the shores of Yellowstone Lake this morning, we stop to meander over the boardwalks of West Thumb Geyser Basin before departing the park.
-This afternoon, back in Grand Teton National Park and the lower elevations of Jackson Hole, we’ll have a last opportunity to search for wildlife and enjoy the matchless scenery.
-As the sun slides behind the peaks once more, we continue to Jackson for a final overnight, concluding our adventure with a farewell dinner to celebrate the memories we’ve made.
+Following the shores of Yellowstone Lake this morning, stop to meander over the boardwalks of West Thumb Geyser Basin before departing the park.
+This afternoon, back in Grand Teton National Park and the lower elevations of Jackson Hole, there's one last opportunity to search for wildlife and enjoy the matchless scenery.
+As the sun slides behind the peaks once more, continue to Jackson for a final overnight, concluding your adventure with a farewell dinner to celebrate all the memories you’ve made.

 Day 7: Jackson / Home